ashkitten/bfi.asm/README.md

 A brainfuck interpreter written in pure x86 assembly.
-When compiled and stripped, the binary is 784 bytes.
-Without the text prompts, it's a mere 712 bytes.
+When compiled and stripped, the binary is 500 bytes.

 # Credits
 - Me (duh)